B.S., M.S., Cornell University; Ph.D., Princeton University

 Katharine Coman and A. Barton Hepburn Professor of Economics

-Applies statistical methods to social issues such as abortion and the well-being of children in research and teaching.
+Applies statistical methods to address social issues like abortion and teen childbearing and to evaluate policies designed to improve the well-being of disadvantaged youth.

-My recent research has examined such issues as the impact of abortion policy changes on pregnancy, abortion, and birth; the impact of the business cycle on retirement behavior; and the ability of alternative public policies to raise the adult incomes of children who grow up in poverty.
+My recent work on teen childbearing has explored why the teen birth rate is so high in the United States and why it has been falling (including the impact of MTV’s 16 and Pregnant).
+Other work has focused on the impact of high inequality in the U.S. on later life outcomes for disadvantaged youth.
 Along with many publications in academic journals and edited volumes, I am the author of Sex and Consequences: Abortion, Public Policy, and the Economics of Fertility, co-editor of Targeting Investments in Children: Fighting Poverty When Resources are Limited, and co-author of Reconsidering Retirement: How Losses and Layoffs Affect Older Workers.

 The focus of my research spills over into my teaching activities.
 I emphasize statistical and econometric methods in my own work and bring these interests to the classroom.
 I am a core member of the group of faculty in the Economics Department who teach the courses Introduction to Probability and Statistics and Econometric Methods.
 A key component of these classes is applying statistical analysis to real-world problems.
 My upper-level course, Economic Analysis of Social Policy, even more specifically targets my research interests.